Ranjithkumar-Murugesan/activity-log/README.md

 ## Installation

-Add Repository to `composer.json`**: First, add the repository to your Laravel project's `composer.json` file.
+Add the repository to your Laravel project's `composer.json` file.

     "repositories": [